Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 Same with one-trick pony rules except

 - one skill clause: "every unit may only equip one skill" is changed to "every unit may only equip two skills".
-- class clause: "have 3 or more units with the same class" is changed to "have 2 or more units with the same class".
 - number clause: "- 2 + min" is changed to "- 4 + min".

 - **Spell Clause**